 Bangladesh will not support a Rohingya homeland.
 However, Suu Kyi has inflamed rather than calmed the situation.
 Her office called the refugees as "Bengali terrorists."
 Myanmar won't allow all those who fled to return.
 Bangladesh remains adamant to send them back.

-Concerted worldinfo-icon action
+Concerted world action

 To resolve this complex dilemma the world must act in concert.
-Myanmar has clearly learned the tricks from Sri Lankainfo-icon and is cleverly using India-China rivalry to its advantage.
+Myanmar has clearly learned the tricks from Sri Lanka and is cleverly using India-China rivalry to its advantage.
 China and India must find common ground to change Myanmar's attitude.

 Until now, Delhi left Bangladesh's views out of its Myanmar equation.
 Dhaka so far has handled the problem with Myanmar bilaterally.
 But with the recent massive exodus, Bangladesh has come to realize that Myanmar needs hard knocks to budge this time around.

 The sheer number of the refugees and the severity of their plight make the situation this time more complex than before.
 Bangladesh is pressing to create a safe zone inside Myanmar for the refugees.
-Dhaka wants India, Germanyinfo-icon, the United Nationsinfo-icon and the Red Cross to set up this zone.
+Dhaka wants India, Germany, the United Nations and the Red Cross to set up this zone.
 There is a good chance the displaced people would return home if Myanmar grants them citizenship and ensures their safety, as proposed by a commission led by former UN chief Kofi Annan.
 If recent moves at the United Nations are any indication, world leaders seem to have their act together on this issue.